-Funfetti cake mix give these Cake Batter Truffles a nice flavor.
+Funfetti cake mix gives these Cake Batter Truffles a nice flavor.
 The truffles are soft and buttery, with lots of sprinkles and coated in white chocolate.

 Why you’ll love these No Bake Cake Batter Truffles:

 - Also, no equipment of any sorts needed, because they can entirely be made by hand.

 - In addition, they are tender and buttery, they remind me of cake batter cookie dough.

 - Would make for some pretty darn cute hostess gifts.